yichennliu/triplets_generator/README.md

 7. Run **stat_parser.py** to avoid triplet duplication

+### main.py

+Performs all the steps mentioned above at once.

 ## Visualization with Gephi

 Create node and edge files and import them into Gephi